Join Ros of The Natural Dyeworks for a morning of bundle dyeing & eco printing.

 - Eco printing with a resist (pole technique), and Flower and leaf pounding (hapazome/tatakizome).
 An immersion dye bath will be on hand for adding background colour, should you wish.

 This is a hands on workshop and you will leave with a number of different samples comprising of 2 (50cm x 50cm) silk squares, and 2 (10cm x 1m) silk ribbons.
-Participants are encouraged to embrace the unexpected to create beautiful echoes of summer onto cloth.
+Participants are encouraged to embrace the unexpected to create beautiful echoes of Spring onto cloth.

 This workshop is open to all levels of experience & you will learn the skills needed to continue your practice at home.
 I will cover the basics including how to select, clean & mordant your fibre as well as which plants give good results for eco printing.
 I will have plenty of samples on hand to show you.

 All materials will be provided and there will be a worksheet for you to keep as well as all samples made during the workshop.
 Please bring an apron or wear old clothes that you wouldn’t mind getting marked.

 The workshop is limited in place numbers to ensure a safe working environment.

 About Natural Dyeworks

 The Natural Dyeworks was founded by Ros, a natural dyer living in the Kent countryside.